 Is this your first concert or have you attended Larimer Chorale concerts on a regular basis?
-Either way, you may have questions concerning proper etiquette before, during, and after the concert.
 We provide these Frequently Asked Questions to help make you entire concert experience more gratifying and pleasant.

 Will I understand and like the music?

 Yes!
-You might be surprised to hear snippets of classical music that you recognize -- many “tunes” have been used in movie scores or in commercials that sell everything from razors to cars.
+You might be surprised to hear snippets of classical music that you recognize -- many “tunes” have been used in movie scores or in commercials that sell everything from razors to cars to your favorite beer!
 Sit back and enjoy the music.
 It might evoke memories or cause you to feel happy or sad.
-Listen for the music to repeat motifs or for the singers to echo each other.
+Listen for the music to repeat patterns or for the singers to echo each other.
 Watch the conductor.
-Watch the singers watching the conductor.
+Watch the singers watching the conductor!
 See how they respond to his baton.
 Pick out how all the parts (soprano, alto, tenor, and bass) interact with each other and with the orchestra and soloists.

 Do I need to prepare before the concert?

 No. You can come and listen to the music for the first time.
 If you want to prepare, read the program notes on our website, look for recordings of the pieces featured in the concert, or come to one of the open rehearsals.
 For most concerts, our conductor gives a talk 45 minutes before the concert starts so come listen to that; or come early enough to read the notes in the program.

 Most of our concert-goers dress casually or in business or business-casual attire.

 Yes-yes!
 Please go easy on wearing scented products.
 Many singers are particularly sensitive to perfumes – those seated near you may also have allergies.

 Keep your colds and coughs at home – or ask the usher to seat you in an unoccupied area of the performance hall.